isabella232/hdinsight-storm-azure-data-lake-store/README.md

     When prompted, enter the password used when creating the SSH user for the cluster.
 If you used a public key instead of a password, you may need to use the `-i` parameter to specify the path to the matching private key.

-    > [AZURE.NOTE] If you are using a Windows client for development, follow the information in [Connect to Linux-based HDInsight with SSH from Windows](hdinsight-hadoop-linux-use-ssh-windows.md) for information on using the PuTTY client to connect to the cluster.
+    Note: If you are using a Windows client for development, follow the information in [Connect to Linux-based HDInsight with SSH from Windows](https://azure.microsoft.com/documentation/articles/hdinsight-hadoop-linux-use-ssh-windows/) for information on using the PuTTY client to connect to the cluster.

 3. Once connected, use the following to start the topology: